PurdueCAM2Project/HELPSweb/source/currentmember.rst

-One of the most important difference between doing class homework and research is the need of â€œteam thinking€.
+One of the most important difference between doing class homework and research is the need of **team thinking**.
 You are part of a team and your must contribute to the team.
 Many students make significant progress in their computers but they do not share what they have done with the team.
 As a result, whatever they have done is restricted to